OWNER & RESIDENT A-Z

 The individual unit owner is partially covered by the Corporation's Master Policy.
 If there is a fire, the Master Policy will cover repairs and replacements to restore the common elements and damaged Unit(s) to the level of the 'Standard Unit'.
 The ‘Standard Unit’ is described in By-law 6.
 For example, if a fire breaks out in one Unit and adjacent Units are damaged, the Master Policy will restore all of the affected Units to the Standard Unit as described in By-law 6 This Standard Unit does not include any floor coverings above the concrete slab or upgrades - tiles, wallpaper etc - made by the builder or a subsequent owner; all such upgrades as well as damaged furniture and other contents should be covered by the Unit owners' own insurance.

-If damage to the common elements or another Unit is caused by a negligent owner they will have to reimburse the Corporation's deductible on the Master Policy; this is currently $2500 to $100,000, depending on the type of claim.
+If damage to the common elements or another Unit is caused by a negligent owner they will have to reimburse (indemnify) the Corporation's deductible on the Master Policy.
+From 2020.
+(See Indemnification, below) these deductibles range from $10,000 to $100,000, depending on the type of claim.
+Details are shown in the Annual Insurance Certificate which is sent to all owners every year and is available on the Useful Documents page of this website.

 Indemnification: Section XI of MTCC 573’s Declaration states: “Each owner shall indemnify and save harmless the Corporation from and against any loss, costs, damage, injury or liability whatsoever which the Corporation may suffer or incur resulting from or caused by an act or omission of such owner, his family or any member thereof, any other resident of his Unit or any guests, invitees or licensees of such owner or resident to or with respect to the common elements and/or all other Units, except for any loss, costs, damages, injury or liability caused by an insured (as defined in any policy or policies of insurance) and insured against by the Corporation.
 All payments pursuant to this clause are deemed to be additional contributions towards the common expenses and recoverable as such.”